trompamusic/selectable-score/README.md

 * `submitUri` (*required*): The URI to POST to.
 If used in an authenticated Solid context (e.g. using (`solid/react-components')[http://github.com/solid/react-components] modules), this could be a location in the user's POD
 * `submitHandler` (*required*): Callback function to trigger when the button is clicked. **Expected to return a JSON object**, the contents of which forms the HTTP POST request body.
 * `submitHandlerArgs` (*optional*): JSON object handed to the submitHandler callback when triggered.
 If not supplied, an empty object will be used instead.
+* `onResponse` (*optional*): Callback to trigger when the POST is completed.
+Your application may want to set the <SelectableScore> component's toggleAnnotationRetrieval to true when this happens, so that newly POSTed annotations can be retrieved and rendered.

 ## Demo application